Laulajatar/my-oblivion-mods/README.md

 To be used with this tutorial [Making your own one-mod pose collection](http://www.shrine-of-kynareth.de/making-your-own-one-mod-pose-collection).

+## Display Skill Perk Effects

+This mod adds detailed perk descriptions in skill tooltips.
+Supports some mods adding custom perks and customized texts.

+**This mod has been released.**

 ## Dynamically Adjusted Darkness

 Uses a script (similar to the one in MOO) that changes the darkness of nights.
 Could also be used to make them brighter, but too low source values (example: NAO) result in a weird tint.